6kvg5skjmy-del/ansible2/README.md

 For workspace anter the workspace you made in Terraform (you did...right?)

 ### Inventories
 Create an inventory called "TechXchangeNL" and add a dynamic inventory source to it named "Terraform".
 This source needs a special plugin and some configuration to do the magic of syncing the statefile.
-The plugin is in the proviede execution environment and the config that you need to give in the _Source Variables_ are:
+The plugin is in the provided execution environment and the config that you need to give in the _Source Variables_ are:
 ```text
 plugin: cloud.terraform.terraform_state
 backend_type: remote
 ```
+Also, you need the Terraform Backend Configuration Credential you made as the credential for this source.
+You can test it by syncing the source manually.

+### Job Templates
+Now that you have the basics set up (project, credential, inventory), you can define job templates in AAP.
+As you can see in the repository where this text lives, there are 4 playbooks:
+-